NYU-CDS-Capstone-Project/Twitter_Health_Monitor/README.md

   - Random Forest: Used LDA transformation to extract each tweet's topic probability distribution as features.
 Then constructed the machine learning classifiers.

 :white_large_square: In Progress
-- Keep tyring different hyper-parameters to extract the higher-quality features and feed into classifiers.
+- Keep trying different hyper-parameters to extract the higher-quality features and feed into classifiers.
 - Random Forest Hyper-parameter Tuning to have better classification to identify food tweets and activity tweets.
 - Monte Carlo Simulation to discover temporal and spatial variation of people's attitude towards health